 A 10% overall wastage would mean that in some areas the slab will be an inch thicker than allowed while in other places it will be the exact correct thickness.
 Of course, if you assumed that in some places the slab was equally as thin (obviously it’s not good practice to have a concrete slab thinner than it should be) as it was thick in other places, then overall the thinner areas may balance out the thicker concrete and it wouldn’t be necessary to add any additional wastage.

 Sometimes contractors are asked for a quick estimate or budget price.
 They could take a price for a similar building or structure and then add a contingency to this price – this is a very rough estimate.
 If they have more time they could calculate the size of the building, then knowing the square feet apply a rate per square foot.
 They’ve done a bit more research so their price is a little more accurate than the first estimate, so they don’t need to add as big contingency to their estimate.

 If the contractor has more details and spends time breaking the structure into more detailed components then the contractor’s price becomes more accurate, and the contingency the contractor adds to their price becomes less.
 If the contractor has prices from subcontractors for all the work, then there probably isn’t any reason to add any contingency, because all the price risk lies with the subcontractors.

-Contractors are often good at only seeing the worst case scenarios.
-So they add maximum contingency to everything.
-But, the chances of the worst case happening to every item priced on a project, on every project is very slim.
+Contractors are often good at only seeing the worst-case scenarios.
+So they add a maximum contingency to everything.
+But, the chances of the worst-case happening to every item priced on a project, on every project is very slim.
 Indeed, sometimes things turn out even cheaper than your estimate.
 It isn’t good practice to add the maximum, or worst case contingency to every item, rather consider what the average case is likely to be.

 Are you adding contingency on top of contingency?